image7_1536x1024

 Student Support Services

-An academic support system is in place, which includes assisting with study methods, as well as assisting students that require professional counselling.
+An academic support system is in place, which includes assisting with study methods, as well as assisting students who require professional counselling.
 An Incon clinic is also available at the hospitals where students are referred if professional counselling or medical attention is required.

 We have policies and procedures in place to deal with student disabilities and grievances.

-Industry requirements require graduates to possess a valid Code 8 drivers licence and professional driving permit to carry passengers (Required to be 21 years of age) to obtain employment.
+Industry requirements require graduates to possess a valid Code 8 driver's licence and professional driving permit to carry passengers (Required to be 21 years of age) to obtain employment.

 Complaints and disability